ChetanGhimiray/SS2025_MLA202_03240343/rl-practical-1/README.md

 # 4.The final average reward you calculated for the random agent in Exercise 2. was Average reward over 1000 episodes:     0.0170
 https://github.com/ChetanGhimiray/SS2025_MLA202_03240343/blob/master/rl-practical-1/Screenshot%202025-09-05%20095814.png

+# Challenges Faced:While doing this practical I face some problems.
+First, when importing gymnasium I get error because I did not install the package properly.
+After installing with pip install gymnasium it worked.
+Another problem was with render_mode="human", sometimes window not open or it close fast, so I had to restart kernel.
+Also it was little confusing to understand the meaning of observation values because they are numbers but I don’t know which one is position or angle.
+Running the loop also gave many print outputs which was hard to read.

+# Key Take Away: From this practical I learn how environment and agent connect in gymnasium.I know the difference between observation space and action space, and how step by step the enviroment updates.
+Even with small error, I understood the basic idea of reinforcement learning.